-I was recently trying to transfer a pdf file from my Linux machine to an iPad for reading.
+I was recently trying to transfer a pdf file from my Linux machine to my iOS device for reading.
 I can't access iCloud Drive, and I couldn't AirDrop since I am using Linux, so I came up with a fairly simple solution.
 First, I put the PDF into some random folder (I used my Downloads folder)

 $> cp reading.pdf ~/Downloads